When Your Pregnancy News Get Out Before You're Ready

 I had my first ultrasound at 8 weeks, which showed a healthy embryo with a heartbeat.
 The medical consensus now seems to be that the risk of miscarriage dramatically drops to less than 2% when you can hear the baby's heartbeat at your first prenatal appointment.

 But I wasn't feeling out of the woods yet.
-I was determined to wait at least 14 weeks, or possibly longer, and I'll tell you why.
+I was determined to wait at least 14 weeks, or possibly longer.

 But things didn't quite pan out as I planned.